 False servicemember claims for benefits under the SCRA could constitute a violation of the Uniform Code of Military Justice.

-Trust the SCRACVS
+Reason to Trust the SCRACVS